RichardWeiYang/systemtap_with_examples/Installation_build_ubuntu.md

  EOF
 ```

+Here is the reason for those changes.
+You could skip it if you don't want to
+know the detail now.

 * First we comment out "make clean" to forbid rebuild the kernel again.
 As you
 know, each time to rebuild the whole kernel will take a huge amount of time.